-Since the rise of VMware in the early noughties, most personal labs/virtualization ran on VMWare workstation or ESX (GSX for those from that era), but Hyper-V is now built into Windows 10.
+Since the rise of VMware in the early noughties, most personal labs/virtualisation ran on VMWare workstation or ESX (GSX for those from that era), but Hyper-V is now built into Windows 10.

-You might expect a nice graphical interface to work with, but that’s not the case now- the days of long DOS-type commands have returned!
-System admins now need to know their stuff again, as opposed to clicking around for the right option.
+You might expect a nice graphical interface to work with, but that is not the case: the days of long DOS-type commands have returned!
+System admins now need to have a library of knowledge and commands in their heads and can't rely on a user-friendly interface.

 Adoption of Hyper-V technology